 - CHT Exam Prep

 ASHT's Mentoring Program is a free, volunteer-based program designed to virtually partner a therapist new to hand therapy with a seasoned or more experienced hand therapist.
-The goal of the program is to assist the novice therapist in furthering his/her hand therapy knowledge base.
+The goal of the program is to assist the novice therapist in furthering his/her hand and upper extremity therapy knowledge base.